zeroclutch/vainglory-counter-data/README.md

 # Vainglory Hero Counter Data

 ## What is this
 This is a webapp that uses the Vainglory API to search Vainglory matches and retrieve data about hero matchups.
-It looks at ranked matches from patch 2.12 (which can be changed in filters.js).
+It looks at 5v5 matches from patch 3.0 (which can be changed in filters.js, but will require an API key).

 ## Try it out
 Try it at [zeroclutch.github.io/vainglory-counter-data](https://zeroclutch.github.io/vainglory-counter-data/).